Improving calibration accuracy with torque coupled gravity field calibrator for sub-Hz gravitational wave observation in

 Figure~\ref{fig:sens_curve} shows the calculated strain sensitivity of the CHRONOS together with the predicted GCal-induced response.
 The black curve represents the equivalent differential angular noise spectral density of the detector, including contributions from quantum noise, suspension thermal noise, seismic coupling, and gravity-gradient noise~\cite{Inoue2025_CHRONOS, Inoue2025_CHRONOS_Optics, Tanabe2025_CHRONOS_Intensity}.
 The detail of noise model and sensitivity is discussed in Inoue and Tanabe {\it et al.} \cite{Inoue2025_CHRONOS, Inoue2025_CHRONOS_Optics, Tanabe2025_CHRONOS_Intensity}.

-The colored curves show the expected differential angular response induced by the GCal, computed using the higher-order gravitational torque series combined with the mechanical transfer function of the torsion-bar resonator.
+The solid, dashed and dotteded lines show the expected differential angular response induced by the GCal, computed using the higher-order gravitational torque series combined with the mechanical transfer function of the torsion-bar resonator.
 For identical rotor geometries, the gravitational torque scales linearly with the calibration mass, and therefore the response amplitude follows the density of the rotor material.

 Because the GCal excitation is monochromatic, the calibration signal appears as a spectral line at $2f_{\rm rot}$.
 In contrast to broadband signals, the detectability of such a line is determined by the noise spectral density evaluated at the excitation frequency rather than by an integrated sensitivity over frequency.
 This principle is widely employed in PCals and NCals in current interferometric detectors ~\cite{Karki2016,Estevez2018NCal}.
 Consequently, even a relatively small excitation torque can yield a high effective SNR when the excitation frequency lies within a low-noise region of the detector band.